bhnatkowska/owl-data-generator/README.md

 configuration - automatically generated configurations by the owl-data-generator for the PDGF tool schema - automatically generated schema  by the owl-data-generatorfor the PDGF tool

-The runnable version of the tool (jar file) can be downlad from: https://drive.google.com/file/d/1ao4DT32x6kEOrJbhGPG-YcyLNoXX63Tx/view?usp=sharing
+The runnable version of the tool (jar file) can be downladed from: https://drive.google.com/file/d/1ao4DT32x6kEOrJbhGPG-YcyLNoXX63Tx/view?usp=sharing

 ### owl-data-generator dependencies